Curcolor/Curcolor/README.md

 # 💫 About Me:
 Hello, my username is Cursedcolor, but if you want to know my real first name is Jairo.
 Current 11/2/2024 I am a systems engineering student, and as a beginner programmer as a hobby, I use a series of basic programming languages such as those shown in my github.
-I will be happy to work on your project to gain more and more experience
+I will be happy to work on your project to gain more and more experience.

 ## 🌐 Socials: